-What happens though, if said objects refuse to conform to their standard mode of operation?
+What happens though, if the objects found in the office fail to conform to their standard mode of operation?

-BioSandra Erbacher is a German artist living and working in Providence, RI.
-She has earned her BFA from Camberwell College of Art, London (2009) and her MFA from the University of Wisconsin-Madison (2014).
-She has exhibited nationally and internationally, at Spring/ Break, NYC, Grin Providence, the Atlanta Contemporary Art Center, the Chazen Museum of Art, Madison, Mana Contemporary Chicago, Circuit 12 Contemporary, Dallas, The Contemporary, London, Kunstverein Speyer, Germany, Umbrella Gallery, Leeds, and Five Years, London.
+BioSandra Erbacher is a German artist living and working in New Jersey and New York.
+She has earned her MFA from the University of Wisconsin-Madison (2014) and her BFA from Camberwell College of Art, London (2009).
+She also holds a BA and MA in Sociology from Goldsmiths College, University of London.
+Erbacher has exhibited nationally and internationally, at Spring/ Break NYC, Grin Providence, the Atlanta Contemporary Art Center, the Chazen Museum of Art, Madison, Parisian Laundry, Montreal, Space, Portland, Umbrella Gallery, Leeds, and Five Years, London.
+She has participated in the 2018-19 Artist Alliance Inc LES Studio Program, the 2017-18 Lower Manhattan Cultural Council Workspace Residency and the 2015 NARS Foundation Residency.
 She is the recipient of the 2014 Chazen Prize to an Outstanding MFA Student, a University of Wisconsin fellowship and the Blink Grant for Public Art 2013.

 Her work is included in the Fidelity Investments Corporate Art Collection and numerous other private collections.